Experience-Monks/math-as-code/README.md

 ## element

-In set theory, the "element of" symbol `∈` and `∋` can be used to describe whether something is an element of a set.
+In set theory, the "element of" symbol `∈` and `∋` can be used to describe whether something is an element of a *set*.
 For example:

 ![element1](img/element1.png)